Get Help Today(877) 648-4288

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-An altered perception of space and time is what most people who use magic mushrooms want to feel.
-Many feel that going on psychedelic trips will bring them peace, clarity, or help them see the world in a new light.
-Some of the effects of psilocybin mushrooms include euphoria, a spiritual awakening, visual distortions (such as vivid colors and halos of light), peacefulness, derealization, and depersonalization.
+An altered perception of space and time is what most people who use Psilocybin Mushrooms want to feel.
+Many feel that going on Psychedelic trips will bring them peace, clarity, or help them see the world in a new light.
+Some of the effects of Psilocybin Mushrooms include euphoria, a spiritual awakening, visual distortions (such as vivid colors and halos of light), peacefulness, derealization, and depersonalization.
 Users may feel like their surroundings are not real or that they are disengaged from their surroundings.

-The physical effects of psilocybin mushrooms include muscle weakness, loss of coordination, drowsiness, dizziness, yawning, dilated pupils, nausea, and vomiting.
-Some people vomit soon after consuming the mushrooms.
-The mushrooms can also cause undesirable effects, such as unstable emotions, impaired concentration, distorted thinking, confusion, paranoia, and frightening hallucinations.
-When a person is experiencing negative thoughts and feelings during a psilocybin trip, they are having a “bad trip.”
+The physical effects of Psilocybin Mushrooms include muscle weakness, loss of coordination, drowsiness, dizziness, yawning, dilated pupils, nausea, and vomiting.
+Some people vomit soon after consumption.
+Undesirable effects, such as unstable emotions, impaired concentration, distorted thinking, confusion, paranoia, and frightening hallucinations may also occur.
+When a person is experiencing negative thoughts and feelings during a Psilocybin trip, they are having a “bad trip.”
 Someone undergoing a bad trip may feel that the people around them are deceitful or evil, that their life has no worth, or that the trip will never end.
 Some users have described seeing walls melting or their friends’ faces being distorted into monstrous visages.
-While the effects usually subside within a few hours, some users may continue to experience negative effects by developing hallucinogen-persisting perception disorder.
+While the effects usually subside within a few hours, some users may continue to experience negative effects by developing Hallucinogen-persisting perception disorder (HPPD).

 Hallucinogen-Persisting Perception Disorder

-Hallucinogen-persisting perception disorder (HPPD) is usually reported after using LSD, but it can also occur after using other hallucinogenic drugs.
+HPPD is usually reported after using LSD, but it can also occur after using other Hallucinogenic drugs.
 A case of HPPD will involve visual disturbances after a trip that usually only lasts a short time, but may last for years.
 The visual disturbances may invoke bright circles, blurry patterns, and size distortions.

 Death Cap Mushrooms

 People eating wild mushrooms and experiencing dangerous side effects has been an ongoing problem in Europe.
 Within a 7-year span, 10,600 people were poisoned by mushrooms in France.
 Twenty-two of them died.
 The majority of the people who had picked and eaten the mushrooms were already intoxicated, although some children ate the mushrooms.
 France initiated a public health alert to warn people about this issue, but the country still has over 1,000 poisonings reported each year.
 Ireland is also recently facing this issue with an increase in mushroom poisonings.
 One Irish man ate a wild mushroom and had a rapid deterioration in his liver function.
 He had to receive an emergency liver transplant and suffered multi-organ failure.
-He spent 3 months in the hospital and is slowly recovering.
+He spent 3 months in the hospital undergoing a slow recovery.

 There are many poisonous mushrooms that are grown in America, but perhaps the deadliest is Amanita phalloides, commonly known as the death cap mushroom.
 When someone eats a death cap, they will feel normal for a couple of days before symptoms start.
 This can cause difficulties in diagnosis.
 The initials effects of death cap mushrooms are nausea, vomiting, and diarrhea, but some people might start to feel better after a few days.
 However, by 72 hours, severe liver damage is apparent and often fatal.
 Brain swelling, bleeding disorders, and multi-organ failure may occur.
 There is no antidote for the death cap mushroom.